 Settle for homes with spacious lawns and set camp for the weekend-long festivities.
 To make it even more interesting, live like people in the 1700s using cutlery, clothes, and music from the 1700s if it’s accessible for the experience of a lifetime.

 Dress Up Party

-Since celebrations run into the night, dress-up parties are a great deal in 4th of July celebrations.
+Since celebrations run into the night, dress-up parties are a great deal in the 4th of July celebrations.
 Have your family and friends come over dressed up like American veterans in the 1700s – just like Halloween!
-Check out these great 4th of July costumes here.
+Check out these amazing 4th of July costumes here.